BoltsFramework/Bolts-ObjC/Readme.md

 }];
 ```

-Then, they can build an App Link request with any additional data they would like and navigate:
+Then, you can build an App Link request with any additional data you would like and navigate:

 ```objective-c
 BFAppLinkNavigation *navigation = [BFAppLinkNavigation navigationWithAppLink:link